-Golden milk, Latte Oro— also known as turmeric milk —is a traditional Ayurvedic Indian drink.
+Golden milk, Latte Oro— also known as Turmeric Milk —is a traditional Ayurvedic Indian drink.
 It can be as simple as mixing milk and ground turmeric.

-We aim to make plant-based versions of our favorite foods we are also fans of all the vegetable kinds of milk out there, we changed that traditional cow's milk for rice milk and added a few aromatic ingredients.
+Making plant-based versions of our favorite foods is our goal.
+We are also fans of all the vegetable kinds of milk; we changed the traditional golden milk recipe's cow's milk for rice milk and added a few aromatic ingredients.

 Turmeric has been used in Ayurvedic medicine for thousands of years to treat joint pain, fatigue, and digestive issues, amongst other conditions.